By Vuk Vujovic, LEED AP and Douglas J. Ogurek Published in the March 2006 issue of Today's Facility Manager

 Technology is a key competitive advantage in the real estate industry, but there are too many to choose from and it can be hard to discern which ones are right for a commercial real estate team.
 To provide insight, Aquicore, a Washington, DC based provider of energy management and tenant billing software for large commercial and industrial portfolios, has created an eBook, titled Adopt Real Estate Technology To Increase Tenant Retention.
 Divided... [...]

 Credit: Museum of the Future The world’s first fully functional 3D printed office is being created in Dubai.
 “This building will be a testimony to the efficiency and creativity of 3D printing technology, which we believe will play a major role in reshaping construction and design sectors,” said H.E Excellency Mohammed Al Gergawi, UAE Minister Of Cabinet Affairs and The Chairman of UAE National Innovation Committee.
 “We... [...]

 Facility Executive is your one-stop source for information on quality operation, design and maintenance of facilities.
 Facility Executive offers a shared community of facility management experts who explore and analyze issues that affect your facility and its environment.

 Facility Executive is a specialized trade publication written and edited for corporate facility executives in all industry and service sectors whose responsibilities include purchasing, planning and approving products, services and materials for facility operations.

 44 Apple Street, Suite 3 | Tinton Falls, NJ 07724 | P: 732.842.7433 or 800.524.0337 | F: 732.758.6634

-Posted by Mary Ellen McCandlessThis week's question comes from the Facilities Management Group on LinkedIn.I am curious to know if facilities are contracting out fire door inspections, doing them in house, or not even bothering to do them at... [...]
+Posted by Mary Ellen McCandlessThis week's question comes from the Facilities Management Group on LinkedIn.I would like to know what CMMS software people are using in hospital applications.
+I have inherited a system that is owned by an outside... [...]